dominik-reiner/greenthumb-core/README.md

-# gis_main
+# Green Thumb
-Garden Information System (GIS) platform.
+Green Thumb platform.
 Smart gardening for hobbyists.
 Main module acting as platform and providing a UI.